ada-suit/core-C/README.md

-# Adaptive Device Assistant (A.D.A.)
+# Adaptive Digital Assistant (A.D.A.)

 ## Overview

-The Adaptive Device Assistant (A.D.A.) is a Raspberry Pi-based project focused on system programming, GPIO interfacing, and remote communication.
+The Adaptive Digital Assistant (A.D.A.) is a Raspberry Pi-based project focused on system programming, GPIO interfacing, and remote communication.
 The project aims to create a flexible and intelligent device that can adapt to different scenarios through the use of sensors, buttons, LEDs, and remote control mechanisms.

 ## Features